 This section of your proposal describes your project and how it will be implemented.
-This section should demonstrate the feasibility of the project you will fund with this grant and the extent to which the grant will stimulate the availability of other funds for environmental assessment or remediation, and the subsequent reuse of the target area in which the brownfield site(s) is located.
+This section should demonstrate the feasibility of the project you will fund with this grant and the extent to which the grant will stimulate the availability of other funds for additional cleanup and the subsequent reuse of the site and the target area in which the site is located.